 - Bar soap for washing up and cleaning camp equipment

 - Hygiene necessities – comb, toothbrush, toothpaste, razor, shaving cream, etc.

-A BOB has one main purpose; to get you out of an emergency situation and to your bug out location.
-Whatever you know it will take to get you there should be in your bag, period.
+A BOB has one main purpose: to get you out of an emergency situation and to your bug out location.
+Whatever it takes to get you there should be in your bag, period.
 Determining exactly what that is can be a (fun) challenge.

 It has also come to mean a portable collection of essential survival gear to get you through any situation, whether you’re bugging in or not.
 At any rate, keep your BOB some place safe and easy to get to.
 Use it often.
 Take it with you camping and live off of it for a weekend.

 We will all be in different situations when the day comes that we need our bug out bag.
 For that reason there are no hard rules of what must be in your bag, but the above items will cover 99% of situations.